DAGWorks-Inc/burr/README.md

 6. If this succeeds, we present the response to the user
 7. Await a new prompt, GOTO (1)

-Simple, right?
-Until you start tracking how state flows through:
-- The prompt is referenced by multiple future steps
-- The chat history is referred to at multiple points, and appended to (at (1) and (5))
-- The decision on mode is opaque, and referred to both by (4), to know what model to query and by (6) to know how to render the response
-- You will likely want to add more capabilities, more retries, etc...

-Chatbots, while simple at first glance, turn into something of a beast when you want to bring them to production and understand exactly *why* they make the decisions they do.

 We can model this as a _State Machine_, using the following two concepts:
 1. `Actions` -- a function that has two jobs.
 These form Nodes.